kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.171   General.

-The airplane must be longitudinally, directionally, and laterally stable in accordance with the provisions of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.173   Static longitudinal stability.|§25.173]] through 25.177.
+The airplane must be longitudinally, directionally, and laterally stable in accordance with the provisions of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.173   Static longitudinal stability.|§§25.173]] through 25.177.
 In addition, suitable stability and control feel (static stability) is required in any condition normally encountered in service, if flight tests show it is necessary for safe operation.

 \[Doc.
 No. 5066, 29 FR 18291, Dec.
 24, 1964, as amended by Amdt.
 25-7, 30 FR 13117, Oct.
 15, 1965\]